 If your condition prohibits you from performing the job you did previously, the SSA will examine whether you have any work experience or skills that allow you to perform another job.
 If you are able to adjust to other types of work, you may not qualify for SSD.

 Why Call Disability Action Advocates™

-If you are undergoing a disability that interferes with your ability to work, contact the Las Vegas social security disability attorneys at Disability Action Advocates™ today.
+If you are undergoing a disability that interferes with your ability to work, contact the Las Vegas social security disability representatives at Disability Action Advocates™ today.
 We work hard to get you the financial help you deserve!